Capital City

 January1 - December 31 is the 12-month accounting period that businesses in Andorra use for financial and tax reporting purposes.

-The payroll cycle in Andorra is usually monthly, with employees being paid last working day of the month.
+The payroll cycle in Andorra is usually monthly, with employees being paid on the last working day of the month.

 In Andorra, the 13th-month salary provision is optional, and bonuses are typically granted based on performance, solely at the employer's discretion.